secretstartups/handbook/content/handbook/company/okrs/_index.md

 - *Clear goal including rationale for pursuing that goal*

 The following formula can be used to write Key Results:
-Verb + what you’re going to measure + from “x to y”.
+Verb + what you're going to measure + from "x to y".
 **Key Result Example**: 100% of employees certified on OKR expectations and process.

 For information on getting started with OKRs]) and writing basic OKRs, consider reviewing the [OKRs 101 lessons on What Matters](https://www.whatmatters.com/get-started).
 The ["6 Principles of setting OKRs"](https://primalogik.com/blog/okr-examples-best-practices/#How-to-Set-OKRs) may also be helpful.